ChingYenShih/AMIGOS/README.md

 ###  Entropy Feature Extraction
-mpe.py, mde.py, mmse.py, mse.py define the utils of entropy domain feature extraction, you have to extract the features and assign the parameters manually using these files
+mpe.py, mde.py, mmse.py, mse.py define the utils of entropy domain feature extraction, you have to extract the features and assign the parameters manually using these files.
+The usage of this file is the same as preprocess.py, after you extract extropy features, you can concatenate features using sep.py

 ### Training and Cross-Validation